Who is The Masked Singer? Spoilers, theories and clues revealed

 “I once had a job that meant I died at 8.30 every night,” he revealed.

-Theories: The panel advised Eddie Izzard, David Thewlis, Jack Whitehall and Sir Ian McKellen.
+Theories: The panel steered Eddie Izzard, David Thewlis, Jack Whitehall and Sir Ian McKellen.

-Viewers at dwelling thought Hedgehog was both Michael McIntyre or Jason Manford.
+Viewers at residence thought Hedgehog was both Michael McIntyre or Jason Manford.

 Who’s Daisy?